deciduously/music/post.md

 }
 ```

 Luckily, even being off by a full Hertz at 440 (~4 cents) is less than the just-noticeable difference of ~5-6 cents, so within the ranges we're working with that's not wrong enough to care.
+To test, each piano key is [specified](https://en.wikipedia.org/wiki/Piano_key_frequencies)

 ##### Circle of Fifths